-1.1 The application is brought forward to the Sub Committee in accordance with the Scheme of Delegation because the proposal is for residential development on Provisional Open Land and therefore represents a departure from Policy D5 of the development plan.
+- 1.1 The application was deferred at the previous committee meeting to enable officers to bring back a report which includes a more detailed overview of how this site fits in with the bigger picture of development in the Yew Tree Road/Burn Road area.
+This includes reference to S106 issues that might affect the development including highway improvements and other S106 contributions, having regard to cumulative impacts and a piecemeal approach to development. - 1.2 The application was originally brought forward to the Sub Committee in accordance with the Scheme of Delegation because the proposal is for residential development on Provisional Open Land and therefore represents a departure from Policy D5 of the development plan.